Technical Architecture

 @harm@2.0.0

-Why versioning matters: When rules reference @harm, they can specify which version they need, ensuring stability while allowing evolution or getting the closest meaning.
+Why versioning matters: When rules reference @harm, they can pin a version for stability or follow a range for updates.

 #Principles — Encoded Values